OverviewGeographical classification: Alps Eastern part > Bernina Group > Piz Morteratsch > North Ridge Normal Route

-The route rising from Chamanna Boval is more interesting and involves a pleasant rock climb on good granite steps to get the Fuorcla da Boval 3347 m and successively an easy ice-climb along the ending ice-slopes on the upper Northern ridge of the peak.
+The route rising from Chamanna Boval is more interesting and involves a pleasant rock climb on good granite steps to get the Fuorcla da Boval 3347 m and successively an easy ice-climb along the final ice-slopes on the upper Northern ridge of the peak.

-Getting thereThe starting point to reach the Chamanna da Boval is Morteratsch, a little railway station at 1896 m. of altitude located along the "Ferrovia Retica" (Retic Railway).
+Getting thereThe starting point to reach the Chamanna da Boval is Morteratsch, a little railway station at 1896 m of altitude, located along the "Ferrovia Retica" (Retic Railway).